ghuiber/BTYD2/README.md

 version.
 The long version is that in the process of implementing the fix I made some changes to the choice of optimization routine
 (now using `optimx` as opposed to `optim`), Gaussian hypergeometric (now you have the option of using the `hypergeo` package) and
 I found some opportunities for refactoring functions defined in both the `pnbd` and the `bgnbd` (Beta-Geometric Negative Binomial) groups.
-Finally, I rebuilt BTYD2 and checked that it would return the same numbers as BTYD did when running the examples in the original BTYD vignette.
+Finally, I rebuilt BTYD2 and checked that it would return the same numbers as BTYD did when running the examples in the original BTYD vignette (see threeway_walkthrough.R).

 BTYD2 is for the curious and impatient: you can install it now, side-by-side with the unaltered BTYD from CRAN.
 There is a [GitHub-hosted version of BTYD](https://github.com/cran/BTYD) but it's read-only.
 If the original BTYD were still maintained,